 - Flexibility and Iteration: Creative projects often involve iterative processes, where ideas evolve and change.
 Project managers need to embrace flexibility and be open to adapting plans as the project unfolds. - Cross-functional Collaboration: Creative projects typically involve multidisciplinary teams.
 Effective communication and collaboration between designers, writers, artists, and other specialists are crucial for success. - Creative Briefs: Clear and inspiring creative briefs are essential to align team members on project goals, objectives, and the creative vision.
-It helps set expectations and provides a foundation for the project.
+It footprint in their practice, The Art Newspaper, available at: